 Here are a few examples to get you started:

 Mix it up!
 If you’re going to participate in an exercise other than walking, try mixing up the way that you do it.
 Varying the intensity and duration is enough to keep your body from getting too used to the exercise and gaining endurance.
 Varying where you walk also helps; walking around a lake is different than walking on pavement, after all.

 If you are going to do strength training, then back off of the amount that you do.
 This way, you won’t overdo it.
 Strength training can be done without hurting yourself, but it does take time to build up the muscles that you want and they will get sore.

 Keep in mind that stretching is very important for your body too!
 Stretch yourself out before doing other exercises; this will help keep you from getting injured.

-What is the average number of steps per day?
+What is the average steps per day for a woman?

 A 2011 study concluded that as healthy adults we can reasonably take anywhere from 4,000 to 18,000 steps per day, so a 10,000 step goal is reasonable for healthy people.

 How many steps per day do you take?
 Do you keep track of them?
 What would be a good goal for you?
 Here are some general categories: